W1lsonCodes/Mr.-Giveaway/README.md

-# EXoitc giveaways
+# exoitc giveaways
-An closed giveaway boy
+An closed giveaway bot
 ## Authors
 Created by EXOITC DEVELOPMET#3335 with help and guidance from WilsonCodes#6969
 ## Config Setup